 The first bullet is what I'm writing about today.

-If you’re like me, you have photos on your phone, photos on your spouse’s phone, photos emailed to you from friends, photos on ipads/tablets, and photos on your camera, just for starters.
+If you're like me, you have photos on your phone, photos on your spouse's and kids' phones, photos emailed/texted to you from friends and family, photos on ipads/tablets, and photos on your camera, just for starters.

-I do use a Mac, but for now I’m opting to manually download all of the photos onto my desktop computer, and then sort them in the “Photos” app.
+I do use a Mac, but for now I'm opting to manually download all of the photos onto my desktop computer, and then sorting them in the "Photos" app.

-After all of your digital photos are together in one place, it’s time to get organized.
-When I first started organizing my photos in iPhoto (which has been replaced by Apple’s “Photos” app), I was creating categories for specific events, like “School Play” or “Beach Trip 2014.”
-But I found that there were WAY too many categories, and no logical way to categorize the day-to-day photos that weren’t tied to a specific event.
+After all of your digital photos are together in one place, it's time to get organized.
+When I first started organizing my photos, I was creating categories for specific events, like "School Play" or "Beach Trip 2014."
+But I found that there were WAY too many categories, and no logical way to categorize the day-to-day photos that weren't tied to a specific event.

 So I ditched that plan and instead decided to categorize by SEASON and YEAR.
 For example: Fall 2010, Winter 2010, Spring, 2010, Summer 2010, etc.

 Each type of photo organizing software will be slightly different, but the key is to split the photos up into manageable groups or albums for each season, which will make the archiving and printing process a lot easier down the road.

 I do have a few stray categories for special occasions, but for the most part, I'm putting all of my digital photos into this seasonal format.